JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 include(srcdir("core.jl"))
 include(srcdir("style.jl"))
 ```
-This is guaranteed for every file.
-I think that it would be quite convenient to group all of these commands into one file and instead load that file, for example do `include(srcdir("everything.jl"))` and all commands are in there.
+It would be quite convenient to group all of these commands into one file and instead load that file, for example do `include(srcdir("everything.jl"))` and all commands are in there.

 We can do even better though!
-Because of the way Julia handles package and module paths, it is in fact possible to transform the currently active project into a usable module.
-If one defines inside the source folder a file `AlbedoProperties.jl` and in that file define a module `AlbedoProperties` (notice that these names must match _exactly_ the project name), then upon doing `using AlbedoProperties` Julia will in fact just bring this module into scope.
+Because of the way Julia handles project and module paths, it is in fact possible to transform the currently active project into a usable module.
+If one defines inside the `src` folder a file `AlbedoProperties.jl` and in that file define a module `AlbedoProperties` (notice that these names must match _exactly_ the project name), then upon doing `using AlbedoProperties` Julia will in fact just bring this module into scope.

 So what I end up doing (for some projects where this makes sense) is creating the aforementioned file and putting inside things like
 ```julia